kkuchta/bub_bot/README.md

   <!--- Enter hostname (verification should happen automatically now)-->
   <!--- Add messages.channel permission-->

-TODO: figure out how to post to the slack web api.
-I really only have the bot and non-bot oauth tokens.
-What do I do with those?
-They're install-specific.

-Ok, never mind- let's just use incoming webhooks for that.
-They're install-specific too.
+Brain dump for the next time I pick this up:
+- I just got messages going both ways (try out the echo command to make sure things work)
+- Next up is implementing more commands
+  - What do I use for a data store—a db again?
+Ugh.
+  - Screw that, let's use redis (if heroku allows it for free)
+  - It does!